 - Telemedicine: A practical guide for incorporation into your practice, American College of Physicians

 - The California Telehealth Resource Center

-- Updated interim guidance for medical students’ participation in patient care during the coronavirus (COVID-19) outbreak, Association of American Medical Colleges
+- Updated interim guidance for medical students’ participation in patient care during the coronavirus (COVID-19) outbreak, Association of American Medical Colleges (PDF)

 Virtual education experiences/simulation